kimmykokonut/job-journey/README.md

 ## About the Project

 ## Description
 Built out of a desire to lighten the frustration with the saturated Junior Developer market and to continue learning new technology.
-Job journey is a simple application where a user can enter their job search details into a form and see the results in a pie chart, bar chart or line graph.
+Job journey is an application where a user can enter their job search details into a form and see the results in a pie chart, bar chart or line graph.

 ![Form fill](./src/img/form.png)